codexgigassys/codex-backend/README.md

 ### Simple Compare Function
-Another useful feature of CodexGigas is the Simple Compare function.
+Another useful feature of Codex Gigas is the Simple Compare function.
 This can be found on the right side of the screen, once we’ve already done a search:

 ![img](doc/34-simple-compare.png?raw=true)